 Down the hill from the Montreal’s affluent Westmount neighbourhood, the corner of Atwater and Notre Dame West is a bit of a grey area; a gentrifying though not completely transformed enclave of Griffintown, where factories are becoming condos and restaurateurs are seeing opportunities to get ahead of the rent spike.

-The newly opened Foiegwa—owned by the group behind Vieux Port mainstays Barroco and Bocata and located a few block east of local favourites Joe Beef, Burgundy Lion, and Vin Papillon—is one such pioneer.
+Foiegwa—owned by the group behind Vieux Port mainstays Barroco and Bocata and located a few block west of local favourites Joe Beef, Burgundy Lion, and Vin Papillon—is one such pioneer.
 From the outside, Foiegwa recalls a midcentury American diner, its plated metal gleaming as the sun sets behind the Atwater Market tower across the street.
 Named for a slang misspelling of “foie gras”—the fatty indulgence Quebec has become famous for producing—Foiegwa juxtaposes luxury with accessibility, its menu a high-low mix of traditional French and casual American cuisines.
 Says co-owner and executive chef Jeremie Falissard, “We’re trying to throw in all the big French classics, and serve them with a more of a diner vibe.
 More casual.
 More accessible.
 More friendly.”

 While he may have been trained in France, Falissard’s loyalties are local, with meat and produce sourced fresh from Atwater Market, Quebecois foie gras, and Oceanwise-certified Canadian seafood.